 Interestingly, without explicit calculation, we can reveal the structure of couplings between coefficients with the same $(J,M,K)$.
 First, since the index $K$ is shifted in the definition of vector and tensor harmonics, then the coefficients $h_{AB}^K$, $h_{Aa}^K$ and $h_{ab}^K$ exist for $K$ satisfying the inequality listed in the following table:

 Therefore, for $J=0$ modes, we can classify the coefficients by possible $K$ as follows:

 $J=0;$

-Apparently, for $h_{++}$ and $h_{--}$, we can obtain equations for a single variable, respectively.
-For other sets of coefficients $(h_{A+},h_{+3})$, $(h_{AB}, h_{A3} , h_{+-},h_{33})$, $(h_{A-},h_{-3})$ they are coupled to the coefficients in each set.
+Apparently, for $h_{++}$ and $h_{--}$, we can obtain the master equation for each variable, respectively.
+For other sets of components, $(h_{A+},h_{+3})$, $(h_{AB}, h_{A3} , h_{+-},h_{33})$, $(h_{A-},h_{-3})$, they are coupled with each other in the same set.
 As we will see later, after fixing the gauge symmetry, we have the master equation for a single variable in each set.
-In total, there are five master equations, the number of which match to physical degrees of freedom of the gravitational perturbations.
+In total, there are five master equations, which matches the number of physical degrees of freedom of the gravitational perturbations.

 For $J=1$ modes, we can classify the coefficients as follows:

 $J=1;$